 CHEM 6840 Polymer Physical Chemistry and Analysis (LEC 3.0)

 A study of the physical properties of macromolecular systems including polymer solutions, gels, bulk polymers and rubbers.
 The chemical characterization of polymers based on their thermal, spectroscopic, microstructure and molecular weight is also discussed.
 Prerequisite: Chem 4810 or MS&E 4810 or Chem 5810 or MS&E 5810; thermodynamics.
 (Co-listed with MS&E 6840).

 Graduate Faculty members are listed under the specific discipline most closely allied with their graduate faculty status which may not necessarily reflect the department in which current appointment is held.

-The spectroscopy and dynamics of small molecules primarily of interest to combustion and atmospheric
+Spectroscopy and dynamics of small molecules primarily of interest to combustion and atmospheric chemistry.

 Nuran Ercal, Professor

 Vitek Chair of Biochemistry.
 Effects of N-acetylcysteineamide (NACA) in various oxidative stress related conditions, including metal toxicity, radiation, medicinal drug- induced toxicity, and degenerative eye disorders; Developing NACA eye drops as an alternative to surgery for oxidative stress-induced eye disorders; Developing HPLC techniques for thiol-containing compounds in biological samples.

 CO2 capture from air: Rubisco-inspired oligopeptide-based reversible CO2 capture systems; Oscillating chemical reactions: Video-based kinetic analysis and complete simulation of complex reaction systems; Organic crystalline ferroelectric materials for nonlinear optics; Ethical science: Peer review ethics, science communication, cross-disciplinary science education, and globalization.